 Welcome to our blog, thank you for visiting and the very welcome likes and shares that you do.
 We truly appreciate it, without you, it would not be a blog.
-This week 249 we are sharing lots of tips, history and facts about mascara.
+This week 275 we are sharing lots of tips, history, and facts about mascara.
 In my personal makeup, I can go without many steps but definitely not without mascara.
 The eyes are such an important part of our expressions and they reflect not only the state of our moods and health but at the same time our deepest inner being.
 There is a saying that the eyes are the windows to our soul.
 With that said we will take you into the mascara world, we are sharing the use of it and how mascara came about.
 It is quite fascinating for us to know the history of products and how they came about it makes the products a collaborative effort just to acknowledge the effort that went into it.
 Aside from knowing what we are placing on our bodies, thank you for your time and attention.
-No eyes are complete without a frame of lashes curled and defined lashes to flutter.
-For a semi-permanent solution ideal for vacation consider having your lashes color, but for every day there are mascaras to color, thicken, volumize, lengthen, curl or condition.
-Waterproof formulas withstand rain, tears, and swimming they can be a godsend for wearers of contact lenses.
-Clear mascara gives a dewy look to natural lashes and can also be used to hold brows in shape.
-History of Mascara Mascara back dates thousands of years, early examples of those attempts can be found in the archeological digs at several ancient civilizations such as Mesopotamia and Assyria, where dust of ground precious stones were used to decorate women's lips and eyes, but the true revolution of mascara for eye related cosmetic products came from Ancient Egypt.
+No eye makeup is complete without the frame that lashes curled and defined can give to the final look.
+For a semi-permanent solution ideal for vacation consider having your lashes color tinted, but for every day there are mascaras to color, thicken, volumize, lengthen, curl and condition.
+Waterproof formulas withstand rain, tears, and swimming they can be a very helpful for wearers of contact lenses.
+Clear mascara gives a dewy look to natural lashes and can also be used to hold brows in shape and tame the stubborn hairs.
+History of Mascara Mascara started thousands of years ago, early examples of those attempts can be found in the archaeological research at several ancient civilizations digs such as Mesopotamia and Assyria, where dust of ground precious stones were used to decorate women's lips and eyes, but the true revolution of mascara for eye-related cosmetic products was found to came from Ancient Egypt.

-Egypt society slowly built fashion that integrated not only with their medicine, but at the same time with their religion.
-Egyptians viewed fashion as a way to honor their beliefs, and majority of population used Facial and body painting on regular basis.
-Eyelash and eyelid products that appeared there speak of the substance called kohl it was one of the most widely used cosmetic products in both ancient and modern Middle East, it was made from charcoal or soot, honey ,water and strangely enough, from crocodile stool, wow who would have thought!!
+Egyptian society slowly built fashion that integrated not only with their medicine but at the same time with their religion and deep beliefs.
+Egyptians viewed fashion as a way to honor their beliefs, and a majority of the population used Facial and body painting on a regular basis.
+Eyelash and eyelid products that appeared at that time speak of a substance called kohl it was one of the most widely used cosmetic products in both ancient and to this day in the Middle East culture, it was made from charcoal or soot, honey, water and strangely enough, from crocodile stool, wow who would have thought!!
 Kohl and ground up minerals